 What is Celiac Disease?

-Celiac disease is an autoimmune disease of the digestive system.
+Celiac disease is a chronic autoimmune disorder that affects the small intestine.
 In celiac disease, a person’s digestive system becomes extremely sensitive to foods that contain gluten.
 It is also known as celiac sprue, gluten sensitivity, wheat intolerance or gluten-sensitive enteropathy.

 What happens when a Coeliac Disease patient eats gluten?